pataruco/jsd/labs/feedr-1.5/starter-code/readme.md

 # Unit #2 Project: Feedr

+## Please note

+Many browsers do not allow you to access files on the local filesystem with JavaScript (even if the HTML document is also on the local filesystem).

+This extends to loading JavaScript modules.

+Install a webserver and use that (with a URL like **http://localhost/**) for testing.

 ## Overview

 The web is an ever growing medium and it is getting more and more difficult to filter useful